Tonysw2/todo-crud-reactjs/README.md

 # How to use

 - to run this project you must install json server `npm install -g json-server`.
-- then use `npm run server` to run the project.
-Dont't forget to run the project in a different port of you server.
+- then use `npm run server` to run the server and npm start to run the project.